 If your pain isn't controlled, you can get nerve changes that make the pain more difficult to control in the future.
 So, it really is important to take painkillers regularly enough to keep the pain under control.

-It isn't good to swing between taking nothing and then taking a large dose because you have severe pain.
+It isn't good to swing between not taking any painkillers and then taking a large dose when your pain is severe.
+It's harder to control pain if you wait until it is really bad.
 A regular dose is better for your body and your quality of life.

 If you still have pain

-There are plenty of other painkillers to try if your painkillers aren’t controlling your pain.
-You can get different types for mild, moderate and severe pain.
-Or you might need a slightly higher dose of the painkillers you’re already taking.
+There are plenty of other painkillers to try if yours aren’t controlling your pain.
+Your pain specialist might add in other medicines which work on treating the pain in different ways.
+Or you might just need a slightly higher dose of the painkillers than you’re already taking.

 It’s important to help your doctor or nurse get your dose right.
 So give them honest, detailed information about your pain and how well your painkillers are working.